ebi-pf-team/interproscan6/README.md

 ## Segmentation fault

-If you a recieve an error such as the following:
+If you a receive an error such as the following:

 ```bash
 Command error: